review-commons/documents/guidelines_reviewers.md

 # Writing the report

-_Review Commons_ referee reports are expected to be scholarly communications intended to advance scientific discourse.
+_Review Commons_ referee reports are expected to be scholarly in tone and content.
 Please provide a clear, professional and impartial analysis that you would employ if you were signing the review, even if you are not (signing of reports is encouraged but not required by _Review Commons_).
 Be mindful of potential sources of bias with regard to the authors, including gender, ethnicity, geographical location, seniority, reputation in your field of expertise.
-The Managing Editor has the right to exclude reviews that are deemed unprofessional in tone or content.
+The Managing Editor has the right to exclude reviews that are deemed unprofessional.

 Hallmarks of a good referee report are: